About the ISC CPA Exam | Updated for 2026

 The ISC CPA Exam is a 4-hour exam consisting of 5 testlets, covering 82 multiple-choice questions and 6 task-based simulations.
 After the first 3 testlets, candidates are given a 15-minute break that does not count toward the total exam time.

-Before you start studying for ISC, you must first create a CPA Exam study plan that fits into your lifestyle.
-The best study plans outline the days you will study, the material you will cover, and the activities you will complete—such as reviewing lectures and completing practice exams.
-It’s important that you prepare with a top-quality CPA Review course to ensure you have sufficient coverage of the content and access to practice questions that mirror the actual CPA Exam.
+Before you start studying for the ISC, you must first create a CPA Exam study plan that fits into your lifestyle.
+The best study plans outline the days you will study, the material you will cover, and the activities you will complete, such as reviewing lectures and completing practice exams.
+You must prepare with a top-quality CPA Review course to ensure you have sufficient coverage of the content and access to practice questions that mirror the actual CPA Exam.
 Pay close attention to your performance metrics as you go through the material.
-They will help you determine your strengths and weaknesses so that you can focus your study efforts where they matter most.
+They will help you identify your strengths and weaknesses, allowing you to focus your study efforts where they matter most.

 Other CPA Exam Discipline Pages